chrismacd/just-weather/README.md

-# Getting Started with Create React App
+# Just - Weather App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Hi!
+Thanks for this task, it was fun!
+If you have any questions or feedback please just let me know.

 ## Available Scripts